prfalken/leonardo/README.md

 Configuration
 -------------

 This dashboard is a Flask application.
-Have a look at [this documentation](http://flask.pocoo.org/docs/deploying/) if you want to deploy it.
+Have a look at [this documentation](http://flask.pocoo.org/docs/deploying/) if you want to deploy it in a production environment.

+If you just want to play with it, simply install dependencies and launch the run script:

+    # pip install pyyaml
+    # pip install flask
+    # ./run.py

 Main configuration example is included in config/leonardo.yaml.example, you should rename it to leonardo.yaml and adjust the main options here.